nushell/nushell.github.io/lang-guide/lang-guide.md

 - is-empty
 - is-not-empty

-In addition to the above commands, most other 'into <type>' commands take strings as inputs.
+In addition to the above commands, most other 'into `<type>` commands take strings as inputs.

 #### Operators that use string

-- '+' : Concatenate two strings
+- `+` : Concatenate two strings
-- '+=' : Mutates a string variable by concatenating its right side value.
+- `+=` : Mutates a string variable by concatenating its right side value.
-- == : ' True if 2 strings are equal
+- `==` : ' True if 2 strings are equal
-- '!=' : True if two strings are not equal
+- `!=` : True if two strings are not equal
-- '>' : True if the left string is greater than the right string
+- `>` : True if the left string is greater than the right string
-- '>=' : True if the left string is greater or equal than the right string
+- `>=` : True if the left string is greater or equal than the right string
-- '<' : True if the left string is less than the right string
+- `<` : True if the left string is less than the right string
-- '<=' : True if the left string is less or equal than the right string
+- `<=` : True if the left string is less or equal than the right string

 ### Record